Skip to main content

 Note: Hierarchy for Jira doesn't currently support roadmap creation, so users who need this feature may want to use Advanced Roadmaps as well!

 If you're already using Advanced Planning, then that's fine too—Hierarchy for Jira works with initiatives or features created in Advanced Planning.
-Levels above epics created with Avanced Planning and any roadmaps will still be compatible.
+Levels above epics created with Advanced Planning and any roadmaps will still be compatible.

 Once your roadmap is created, you can then use Hierarchy for Jira to extend your issue hierarchy further by creating new hierarchy levels, below epics.